collab-project/videojs-record/README.md

 ### recorder.js

-[recorder.js](https://github.com/mattdiamond/Recorderjs) is another plugin for recording/exporting the output of Web Audio API nodes, similar to RecordRTC. recorder.js is currently only supported when recording audio-only.
+[recorder.js](https://github.com/mattdiamond/Recorderjs) is another plugin for recording/exporting PCM output of Web Audio API nodes, similar to RecordRTC. recorder.js is currently only supported when recording audio-only.

 Include the recorder.js library (instead of RecordRTC.js) and include it on the